-The best Razer headphones with a wired connection that we've tested so far are the Razer BlackShark V2.
+The best Razer headphones with a wired connection that we've tested are the Razer BlackShark V2.
 These wired-only gaming headphones have a comfortable and stable fit, and their detachable boom microphone makes your voice sound natural and clear even in crowded environments like gaming tournaments.
 They have a decently neutral default sound profile with an impressive bass accuracy, so the thump and punch of action-packed scenes and explosions are present but not too overwhelming.
 They're also compatible with Razer Synapse software, which gives you access to a 10-band graphic EQ, microphone customization features, and custom Game Modes.
-If you're on a budget, you can even check out the pared-down version of these headphones, the Razer BlackShark V2 X, which offers decent performance but without as many features as the V2.
+If you're on a budget, you can even check out the pared-down version, the Razer BlackShark V2 X, which offers decent performance but without as many features as the V2.

-On the downside, these headphones don't have an ANC feature like the Razer Opus Wireless, and they do a poor job passively isolating background noise.
+Unfortunately, they don't have an ANC feature like the Razer Opus Wireless, and they do a poor job passively isolating background noise.
 Also, the USB sound card and all its customization features aren't compatible with Xbox One, so they're best-suited for gamers with a PC or PS4.
 That said, if you're looking for wired gaming-oriented headphones, these are a solid choice.

 Razer is well-known for making gaming headphones that have good-performing microphones.
 While pro gamers will like the large customization offered by the companion software, not all headphones are compatible, especially those in the lower price range.
 These headphones also aren't the most comfortable if you tend to game for long periods.
 Due to their fit, you might not get a consistent sound.